Discover the easiest way to manage social media. đź“… Book a demo now and get 25% off when you attend!

 • Understand what your audience wants.
 When you come up with blog post ideas, focus on things that people are already searching for.
 It’s important to use the language they would use to find that content, too.
 You can use the free tool Twinword Ideas to come up with “keywords” – these are the phrases that people type into Google when finding content like yours.

 • Give your content a clear and meaningful title.
 Let’s say you’re writing a post about getting more Pinterest followers.
 You could title it “Pinterest Followers” – but that’s not very useful for readers or search engines.
-Instead, a title like “How to Get More Pinterest Followers: 22 Strategies That Actually Work in 2021” is likely to do much better.
+Instead, a title like “How to Get More Pinterest Followers: 22 Strategies That Actually Work” is likely to do much better.
 Make sure the title includes your keyword (remember, a keyword will normally be a phrase, not just a single word).

 • Use your keyword throughout your content.
 You certainly don’t need to stuff it in all the time, but it’s a good idea to at least use it in the introduction and conclusion of your post.